esmero/archipelago-documentation/docs/experimental_tools.md

 # Experimental Machine Learning (ML) Tools

-Archipelago 1.4.0 Local Deployment Release was shipped with a set of experimental Machine Learning (ML) Tools for testing and assessing the applicable use of such tools/workflows within a general repository environment.
+Archipelago 1.5.0 (and previously 1.4.0) Local Deployment Release was shipped with a set of experimental Machine Learning (ML) Tools for testing and assessing the applicable use of such tools/workflows within a general repository environment.
 These tools should not be considered 'final product' integrations, and should not be exposed to end users--there are intentional configurations in place that limit exposure of these endpoints to authenticated users only.

-Please review [Allison & Diego's recent 2024 Conference Presentations](https://docs.archipelago.nyc/1.4.0/presentations_events/#2024) related to this important topic in our shared field for a fuller understanding of our team's ethical perspectives and the considerations we keep related to ML tools and applications.
+Please review [Allison & Diego's 2024 Conference Presentations](https://docs.archipelago.nyc/1.4.0/presentations_events/#2024) related to this important topic in our shared field for a fuller understanding of our team's ethical perspectives and the considerations we keep related to ML tools and applications.

+!!! note "Important Note: Documentation Updates Pending"

+    This documentation has not yet been updated to reflect the updates and explansions made to these tools for the 2025 Archipelago 1.5.0 Release.
+Please check back for updates in the future.

 ## What's under the hood powering these tools?